 - Entertainment and public arts events like art exhibitions, poetry reading, or live concerts

-- The license of Film Exhibition
+- Film Exhibition Licence

-- The license of Arts Entertainment
+- Arts Entertainment License

-In addition, it is necessary to check with the Police Force of Singapore on the right license you need to apply for.
+In addition, it is necessary to check with the Singapore Police Force on the right licence you need to apply for.
 In many cases, all events would need at least a License of Public Entertainment or an Ad-Hoc License of Public Entertainment.
-Also, you will have to acquire the Copyright Permit from the Singapore Authors and Composers Society to perform copyrighted work at your events.
+You may need to pay licence fees for each licence required.

-If you want to engage any foreign specialists to help you with organizing a music or arts event, it is advisable to consult the Ministry of Manpower or MOM to find out whether your company is qualified to sign a contract with foreign employees.
+If you want to engage any foreign specialists to help you with organising a music or arts event, it is advisable to consult the Ministry of Manpower or MOM to find out whether your company is qualified to sign a contract with foreign employees.
 The department will evaluate every application.
-Also, make sure these international experts much have a valid work visa before working for your company.
+Also, make sure these international experts must have a valid work visa before working for your company.